flammified/d3-trello-visualisation/README.md

 This repository contains a bunch of scripts that build a D3 visualisation of a project that is managed using Trello.
 It is built for a specific project that I was a part of at the University of Applied Sciences Utrecht called R2D2 (Roving Robots and Distributed Devices).

-Names and data have been removed from the scripts, just in case peopel don't want their name attached publicly.
+Names and data have been removed from the scripts, just in case people don't want their name attached publicly.

 ## Usage